medplum/medplum-transfer-center-demo/README.md

 ## About Medplum

 [Medplum](https://www.medplum.com/) is an open-source, API-first EHR.
-Medplum makes it easy to build healthcare apps quickly with less code.

 Medplum supports self-hosting and provides a [hosted service](https://app.medplum.com/).